-We, politely ask, that the NPA expedites a streamlined, speedy judicial process in this matter.
+We, politely ask, that the NPA overseas, monitors and if necessary expedites a streamlined, speedy judicial process in this matter.

 The trial of Dumisani Gwala finally commenced on the 24th April 2019.
 Mr Aubrey Dlamini one of the co-accused was too ill to continue.
 Mr Aubrey Dlamini passed away in May.
-The matter resumed on the 20th and 21st of June 2019 and is set to continue in August 2019.
+The matter resumed on the 20th and 21st of June 2019 and it continued in August 2019.

 Whilst Joseph has stated in the media that the court officials have received death threats.
 We have not been able to confirm this allegation.

 We have been present, on six separate occasions at Ngwelezane and Mtubatuba Courts to hear this matter.